-- 1. Navigate to the location of the adapter installer.
-By default this is the AdapterInstallers folder. - Mount the DMG. - 3.
-Run the command line as in the example shown below from the Terminal with your substituted values. - 4.
-Once the adapter installer launches, proceed through the installation wizard as required.
+- 1. Go to Configuration > Adapter Installation to download the Privilege Management adapter installer. - 2.
+Also on the Adapter Installation page, note the Tenant ID, Server URL, Installation Key, and Installation ID.
+You need these required parameters for the installer script. - 3.
+Navigate to the location of the adapter installer.
+By default this is the AdapterInstallers folder. - Mount the DMG. - 5.
+From Terminal, run the installer command as shown in the example below with the parameters.
+The adapter installer launches.
+Proceed through the installation wizard.